Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 1. Client to Runtime

-The chat client (CLI, web app, or widget) sends a POST to /chat/stream with the message text and an optional sessionId.
+The chat client (Studio, web app, or widget) sends a POST to /chat/stream with the message text and an optional sessionId.
 If this is a new conversation, no session ID is sent.
 The connection stays open — the response streams back over SSE.

 2. Session Manager